langgenius/dify-docs/en/getting-started/faq/install-faq.md

 `127.0.0.1` is the internal address of the container, and the server address configured by Dify requires the host LAN IP address.

-### 11. How to solve the size and quantity limitations for uploading dataset documents in the local deployment version？
+### 11. How to solve the size and quantity limitations for uploading knowledge documents in the local deployment version？

 You can refer to the official website environment variable description document to configure:&#x20;